- Sexual Violence Prevention and Support

 - Information for Faculty and Staff

 The family members and significant others of the survivor of sexual assault or abuse are also, in many ways, survivors of the assault and may experience feelings similar to that of the primary survivor.
-He/she not only wants to give support and help the survivor deal with his/her feelings, but the significant other/family member also needs to deal with his/her own feelings regarding the assault and the impact on the survivor and his/her relationship with the significant other/family member.
+They not only want to give support and help the survivor deal with their feelings, but the significant other/family member also needs to deal with their own feelings regarding the assault and the impact on the survivor and their relationship with the significant other/family member.

 Common Feelings of Significant Others